fvollmer/SIP-Heating-Gateway/README.md

  * `/etc/asterisk/extensions.conf`
    Dialplan (phone menu, pin)

 The configuration files can be adjusted by changing the files at the overlay (`br-external/board/raspberrypi2-heating-control/rootfs-overlay`.
+Note that you also have to adjust `br-external/board/raspberrypi-heating-control/post-build.sh`, since it modifies `/etc/hosts` to set the ip of the SIP server.

 It is also possible to connect to the device via a serial connection (115200 8N1) or HDMI (untested).
 The system is by default read-only.
 To modify the file system it has to be remounted (`mount -o remount,rw /`).
 The login data is: